 My name is Jeremy Lenzi and I am an English, Journalism and Yearbook Teacher/Adviser for the Greensburg Salem School District, located in Greensburg, PA.
 GS is a suburban school district that currently enrolls a little under 1,000 students in grades 9-12.
-I have taught for 14 years at GS and prior to this taught for three and a half years for the Franklin Regional School District in Murrysville, PA.
+I am currently in my 20th year of teaching at GS and prior to this I taught for three and a half years for the Franklin Regional School District in Murrysville, PA.

-Currently, I teach Honors English 10 (focusing on both literature and writing), Mass Media I-III (ranging from Intro to the actual production of our school’s newspaper) and Yearbook (we currently publish a Spring Delivered, 248 page all color book).
+Currently, I teach Honors English 10, English 10 (each focuses on both literature and writing), Mass Media I-III (ranging from Intro to the actual production of our school’s newspaper) and Yearbook (we currently publish a Spring Delivered, 208 page all color book).
 In the past, I have taught just about all levels of English, with the exception of seniors.

 I am inspired daily by my students and I wonder if any other profession truly enables this.
 There are few things I enjoy more than speaking about literature and hearing another’s opinion on the topic.
 Learning daily is a wonderful by-product of this profession.